Rans4ckeR/RS.Fritz.Manager/README.md

 2. Select a device from the list
 3. Select a device user
 4. Enter the selected user's password
+5. Click Login
-5. Use the Device Information tab to see device details
+6. Use the Device Information tab to see device details

 # RS.Fritz.Manager.API
 A NuGet package to manage FritzBox devices using pure WCF calls.